dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---
 ## dbt Cloud v1.1.29 (June 21, 2021)
 We're heads down working on a handful of new features that we're going to release at the end of this month.
-The finish line is in sight, and we can't wait to share them all with you.
+The finish line is in sight, and we can't wait to share our work with you.

 #### Enhancements
 - ?Add Knowledge Layer 1.0 and RPC poller